-One really cool feature that was released in VMware Horizon View 7.7, was the ability to install the Horizon Agent on to a Physical PC or Physical Workstation and use the Blast Extreme protocol.
+One really cool feature that was released in VMware Horizon View 7.7 (and Horizon 8), is the ability to install the Horizon Agent on to a Physical PC or Physical Workstation and use the Blast Extreme protocol.
 It even supports 3D Acceleration via a GPU and the direct-connect plugin (so you don’t need to have/use a View Connection Server)!

 I’ll be detailing some information about doing this, what’s required, what works, and what doesn’t below…

 From the “What’s new in Horizon 7.7” doc at https://blogs.vmware.com/euc/2018/12/whats-new-horizon-7-7.html

 You can now use the Blast Extreme display protocol to access physical PCs and workstations.
 Some limitations apply.